 These workers often leave their families for months to follow the crops and find work to bring us the freshest fruits, vegetables, and other farm produce.
 They earn low wages and have to contend with substandard living conditions, long hours, and isolation

-Agricultural workers are defined as people working on farms and maintain crops like fruits, vegetables, and livestock.
+Agricultural workers are people working on farms and maintaining crops like fruits, vegetables, and livestock.
 They may work in small farms, large industrial corporations, or family-run farms.
-While some are fully employed, most workers are temporary and seasonal.
+While some are full-time employees, most workers are temporary and seasonal.

 The kind of labor that agricultural workers do is one of the reasons why most US states exempt them from workers’ compensation.

 What is Worker’s Compensation and why are they Important?